agusevtec/eva-motors/docs/assets/.doxy/eva-motors/eva-motors/classevam_1_1_adaptive_smooth_decor.md

-Inherits the following classes: Heartbeat,  TMotor
+Inherits the following classes: TMotor